 Probate courts are responsible for ensuring that executors carry out their duties during the estate administration process.

-An executor’s duties include giving notices to the estate beneficiaries and next of kin, gathering assets and filing an inventory with the court, paying bills and estate administration expenses, filing tax returns, making distributions to beneficiaries, and providing an account of all transactions to the probate court.
+An executor’s duties include notifying the decedent’s beneficiaries and next of kin, gathering assets, and filing an inventory with the court, paying bills and estate administration expenses, filing tax returns, making distributions to beneficiaries, and providing an account of all transactions to the probate court.
 This process often also includes obtaining a new federal tax ID number for the estate, opening an estate checking account, selling real estate and vehicles, and liquidating or transferring probate assets.

 Executors act in a fiduciary capacity, and as such, a high level of accountability is required for their work.
-An attorney well versed in probate and tax matters can help with all aspects of the estate process and guide an executor to serve as a responsible fiduciary.
+An attorney experienced in probate and tax matters can help with all aspects of the estate administration process and guide an executor to serve as a responsible fiduciary.